p333r/sprout-log/README.md

 ﻿# Sprout-app

-A simple app for tracking your sprouts journey from seed to harvest.
+A webapp / PWA for tracking your sprouts journey from seed to harvest.
 In development.

+## Features:

+- Add jars and add a seed to each jar for tracking
+- Status icons
+- Progress bars
+- Login for tracking across multiple devices
+- Information about each seeds attributes

-Buildt with:
+## Buildt with:

 - Node.js / Express
+- EJS
 - DynamoDB (Cyclic.sh)
 - Passport
 - HTML
 - CSS
 - jQuery
 - Bootstrap

-Thinking about building the frontend in Svelte or React in the future, and maybe get rid of bootstrap for a smaller size.